Szczekociny rail crash: Casualties

 Officials announced that the incident resulted in 16 fatalities and 61 injuries.
 There were two foreigners among fatalities: an American woman, and a Russian national.
 On 6 March 2012, Polish newspaper Gazeta Wyborcza reported that the drivers of both trains and a number of train staff died in the incident.

 Six Ukrainians, one Moldovan and one Czech were among the injured.
 Szymon Nowak, a doctor in a nearby hospital, stated that a number of the casualties were in a serious condition; some were in medically induced comas.
 The casualties were reported as having a variety of injuries including broken arms and legs, pelvic and spinal fractures, as well as facial and internal injuries.
 One 29-year-old female had a leg amputated.

 The rescue operation involved approximately 450 firemen and 120 police officers.
 35 ambulances and 2 air ambulances took casualties to a number of hospitals, including those in Piekary Śląskie, Myszków, Częstochowa, Zawiercie, Katowice, Sosnowiec, Dąbrowa Górnicza and Bytom.

 As of 8 March 2012, 39 people remained in hospital.
 Of these, 4 remained in intensive care.

+Among fatal casualties was Maja Brand.

 Investigation

 On 4 March 2012, Polish prosecutors opened an investigation into the incident.
 The following day, the Associated Press reported that one prosecutor, Tomasz Ozimek, was seeking to press charges against a railroad traffic controller.
-Ozimek alleges that the controller's error resulted in one of the trains moving onto the wrong track.
-It was announced at a press conference in Częstochowa that two people were detained, without charge, including the controller, who is in psychiatric care suffering from shock.
+Ozimek alleged that the controller's error resulted in one of the trains moving onto the wrong track.
+It was announced at a press conference in Częstochowa that two people were detained, without charge, including the controller, who was in psychiatric care due to suffering from shock.
 The second person, a female dispatcher, was released on 6 March without charge.

 By 8 March, the line reopened after reconstruction work.
 Polskie Radio reported that PKP acknowledged prior knowledge of faulty points on the line.
-TVN, one of Polish TV networks, has published information that the points and signals on the line had been faulty 65 times between 30 November 2011 (the day the line was put back in use after modernization) and the day of the crash.
+TVN, one of the Polish TV networks, reported that the points and signals on the line had been faulty 65 times between 30 November 2011 (the day the line was put back in use after modernization) and the day of the crash.

 The investigation revealed that a series of mistakes caused the collision: